The United States Women's Curling Association

 Our history is impressive and we are proud of it.
 After over 75 years, membership in the United States Women's Curling Association remains the "The Heart of Curling!"

-• 1st Vice President: Bethany Rivera, Detroit Curling Club, Central
+• President: Bethany Rivera, Detroit Curling Club, Central

-• Secretary: Cheryl Pieske, Belfast Curling Club, East
+• Secretary: Suzanne York, Detroit Curling Club, Central

 • Treasurer: Kelly Zahn, Windy City Curling Club, Central